n01r1r/MegaFS/experiments/README.md

 - MegaFS is initialized with `enable_grads=True` to allow gradient computation
 - HieRFE inherits from `nn.Module`, so autograd works automatically
 - Masks are detached to prevent gradient flow during PGD
-- BlazeFace model is in eval mode and does not require gradients
+- Haar Cascade detector does not require gradients

 ## Tests